cmougan/WRI_WellBeing_Data_Layer/dssg/README.md

 - Create a login on [Earth Data](https://urs.earthdata.nasa.gov/users/new)
 - Login by going to [Profile -> Earthdata Login](https://urs.earthdata.nasa.gov/)
 - Select [Profile -> Generate Token](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#generate-token)from the top menu

+### Add dssg directory to PYTHONPATH
+- To be able to work with all modules add the dssg directory to python path:
+  - In Linux to your `.bashrc` add  `export PYTHONPATH=<path_to_WRI_India_ext/dssg/>:$PYTHONPATH`
+  - For Windows follow the instructions [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages)

 ### How to use the python script